rgomide/data-structures/README.md

 - [Binary Tree](/binary-tree/)
 # Introduction

-This my repo to be used in Data Structures classes.
+I'm using this repo in my Data Structures classes.

 Here we have some examples and exercises.
 This repo will be updated on demand.